This chapter contains the following:

 Planning Legal Reporting Units

-Plan and define your legal reporting units at both the local and national levels if you operate within the administrative boundaries of a jurisdiction that is more granular than country.
+Plan and define your legal reporting units at both the local and national levels if you operate within the administrative boundaries of a jurisdiction that's more granular than country.
 For example, your legal entity establishes operations in a country that requires reporting of employment and sales taxes locally as well as nationally.
-Therefore, you need more than one legally registered location to meet this legal entity's reporting requirements in each local area.
+Therefore, you need more than one legally registered location to meet this legal entity's reporting requirements in each area.
 Additionally, legal entities in Europe operate across national boundaries, and require you to set up legal reporting units for the purposes of local registration in each country.
 There can be multiple registrations associated with a legal reporting unit.
 However, only one identifying registration can be defined by the legal authority used for the legal entity or legal reporting unit and associated with the legal reporting unit.

 This example illustrates how to set up an enterprise based on a global company operating mainly in the US and the UK with a single primary industry.